NickDelta/hua-projects/book-management-system/README.md

 This was an assignment from my university back in the summer of 2020.
 I was forbidden from using any external libraries (such as Bootstrap).
 If I had complete freedom, this app would have been designed differently.

 # Deployment
 You may use docker-compose to test this app.
-If you have docker-compose install then simply run:
+If you have docker-compose installed, then simply run:
 ```bash
 docker-compose up -d
 ```